LibrePCB-Libraries/Phoenix.lplib/README.md

 ## Description

-Connectors, sockets and more (inofficial).
+Connectors, sockets and more (unofficial).

 ## License